Anxiety Therapy

 Anxiety disorders are a group of mental health conditions characterized by excessive and persistent worry or fear.
 They can significantly impact daily life and well-being.
-To learn more about child anxiety disorders and how treatment can help, please see here.
+There are several types of anxiety disorders.
+Below is a list of anxiety disorders that Dr. Chamorro specializes in treating.

 Generalized Anxiety Disorder (GAD)